stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

 Okay.
-The next direction is to draw the ship but, because this is primarily an audio format, we'll be skipping that.
+The next direction is to draw the ship, but because this is primarily an audio format, we'll be skipping that.

 #### ALEX